 The factors that affect the price you pay for your life insurance may seem obvious, but then again, you'd be surprised by how many of us rant and rave about the cost of our policies.
 And it's entirely understandable.

 Life insurance, however, has to work with statistics and probability.
-So try not to take offence if the cost of your life insurance is more.
-Here, we try to explain why.
+So try not to take offence if the cost of your life insurance is more than another's.
+Here, we will try to explain why.

 If you need to be covered for £100,000, you will pay more than if you needed to be covered for £50,000.
-Which makes sense doesn't it?
-Similarly, the longer you need to be covered for, the more you will pay.
+Which makes sense, doesn't it?
+Similarly, the longer you need to be covered for, the more you will need to pay.

 If you'd like to read more on how life insurance can protect your loved ones, please read our tip Get a life (insurance policy)!

-Hot off the press: the younger you are, statistically, the longer you've probably got left to live!
+Hot off the press: the younger you are, the longer you've probably got left to live, statistically speaking!

 In all seriousness, taking out life insurance at a younger age is generally cheaper (of course, you should still shop around to make sure you are getting the best price, by doing a like-for-like comparison).